yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 ## The Theoretical Plan

 To start we gotta stabilize try blocks, this is already in progress.
-There's not much to add on this point other than bikeshedding keywords like `raise` vs `fail` vs `throw` for the keyword to return errors within the try block, which is not the point of this post.
+There's not much to add on this point other than bikeshedding keywords like `raise`, `fail`, `throw`, or `yeet` for the keyword to return errors within the try block, which is not the point of this post.

 Once we have try blocks though I imagine I'm not going to love having to put `try { }` around the full body of every function that returns a Result, given